Kqp1227/Kqp1227.github.io/_pages/about.md

 # 🔥 News
 - *2025.01*: &nbsp;🎉🎉 A paper is accepted by ICLR 2025
-- *2024.09*: &nbsp;🎉🎉 I receive USTC Graduate First-class Scholarship.
+- *2024.09*: &nbsp;🎉🎉 I receive USTC Graduate First-class Scholarship
 - *2024.07*: &nbsp;🎉🎉 A paper is accepted by Nature Electronics
 - *2024.05*: &nbsp;🎉🎉 A paper is early accepted by MICCAI 2024
 - *2024.04*: &nbsp;🎉🎉 I receive NEU Outstanding Graduate Student Award